jestjs/jest/website/versioned_docs/version-27.5/TestingAsyncCode.md

 :::caution

-Be sure to return (or `await`) the promise - if you omit the `return` statement, your test will complete before the promise returned from `fetchData` resolves and `then()` has a chance to execute the callback.
+Be sure to return (or `await`) the promise - if you omit the `return`/`await` statement, your test will complete before the promise returned from `fetchData` resolves or rejects.

 :::